 Oliver, the titular character on Arrow, needs the most work.
-Nary an episode goes by in which he’s not undermined by his underlings; blaming himself for ____________ problem of the week; questioning whether or not the ‘darkness’ inside him is too great to overcome; contemplating quitting his career as Green Arrow; lecturing us about gun control any number of liberal causes; and pining over some terrible, whiny, duplicitous, undermining, emasculating girlfriend.
+Nary an episode goes by in which he’s not undermined by his underlings; blaming himself for ____________ problem of the week; questioning whether or not the ‘darkness’ inside him is too great to overcome; contemplating quitting his career as Green Arrow; lecturing us about gun control or any number of liberal causes; and pining over some terrible, whiny, duplicitous, undermining, emasculating girlfriend.
 Oliver needs to be a strong, decisive leader.
 No sane person goes years ‘finding themselves’ and making peace with their past without making any progress whatsoever.
 He’s been stuck in a ‘poor me’ rut for five years now.
 It needs to stop.

 Ollie’s gal-pal Felicity.
 Good golly.
 I despise Felicity.
-Her entire existence seems to revolve around whining about her relationship with Oliver, undermining him (in front of the team) as leader at every opportunity, and explaining any technical issues that may arise.
+Her entire existence seems to revolve around whining about her on-again-off-again relationship with Oliver, undermining him (in front of the team) as leader at every opportunity, and explaining any technical issues that may arise.

 Everyone else.
 Arrow has a whole slew of allies and enemies past and present.
 Some are awesome, like Black Canary, Speedy and Huntress.
 The rest are pretty much the current cast of feelings-heavy losers.
 I have no idea why fan-favorite characters have been brushed aside for the new guys, but Arrow would be well-served to reevaluate it’s roster of heroes ASAP.

 General DCTV-verse nonsense.
 There’s so much of it that I can’t possibly touch on it all here, but I’ll include a few examples: